5 Free Ways to Transfer Files from C Drive to D Drive

-There are three methods to move files from one drive to another drive in total.
-Choose any one from below solutions based on your needs.
+How to move files from one drive to another?
+There are 5 methods in total.
+Click on the anchor text below to jump to the method you prefer.
 Except for moving files from local disk C to D, you’re allowed to transfer files from C drive to external hard drive using these methods.

 Alternatively, you can press Ctrl + C (Copy) or Ctrl + X (Cut) after pitching on these files in source drive.
 In the destination drive, press Ctrl + V to paste these files.

 ◆ This method applies to transfer personal files from C drive to D drive.
 To move program files in this way will make them inaccessible.